surfaceUsed/hyperskill-projects/json-database/README.md

 This module processes client requests, manages the JSON database, and handles file operations.
 The server application serves as a remote datbase storage, and listens to incoming client requests, processes them, and sends back an appropriate respons.
 The server provides basic CRUD-operations.
-Closing down the server can only be initiated when an

 - `resources/database/db.json` - The main JSON database file.